Luba Lukova: Designing Justice at The Billie Holiday Theatre, Brooklyn, New York

 Luba Lukova: Designing Justice is on view at the historic Billie Holiday Theatre in Bedford-Stuyvesant, Brooklyn.
 The exhibition is part of the inaugural New Windows Festival, a major highlight of The Billie's 2019-2020 season.
 Forged in the sociocultural kiln of the Civil Rights and Black Arts Movements, the landmark theater is located in the heart of the largest community of African Americans in the nation, Central Brooklyn.
 The theater has been a beacon for world-class art for half a century.

 Bold and sophisticated, Lukova's images are right at home in The Billie and have been greeted with unyielding enthusiasm by the audience.
-According to Hollis King, creative director at the Billie Holiday Theatre, "Lukova's work embraces our shared humanity.
+"Lukova's work embraces our shared humanity.
 Her messages reach the heart of the common man.
-From the top boss to the security guard, everybody has a favorite piece of her work."
+From the top boss to the security guard, everybody has a favorite piece of her work," said Hollis King, creative director at The Billie Holiday Theatre.

 Tammy Hall, storyteller